syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ## Cancel dropping for the dragged item

 To cancel dropping for the dragged item, handle the `ItemDragging` event based on the conditions of `Action` event argument.

+You can cancel the dropping action for a particular item by setting the `Cancel` property of the `ItemDraggingEventArgs`.

 {% tabs %}
 {% highlight c# %}